-St. John’s Online (est. 2015) is a non-commercial, open access digital history project by Dr. Michaela Ann Cameron that aims to digitise historic St. John’s Cemetery, Parramatta – Australia’s oldest surviving European cemetery (1790) – and its assets, including but not limited to the St. John’s parish burial register.
-The website also features biographical essays on some of the people whose burials were registered in the parish of St. John’s, Parramatta, including those interred in St. John’s Cemetery.
+St. John’s Cemetery Project is a project within the broader St. John’s Online website: an independently-owned, non-commercial, open access digital history project by Dr. Michaela Ann Cameron.
+The St. John’s Cemetery Project aims to digitise historic St. John’s Cemetery, Parramatta – Australia’s oldest surviving European cemetery (1790) – and its assets, including but not limited to the St. John’s parish burial register.
+The project also features biographical essays on some of the people whose burials were registered in the parish of St. John’s, Parramatta, including those interred in St. John’s Cemetery.
 In addition to a large voluntary contribution by Dr. Cameron, the project has been chiefly supported by the New South Wales Government through a Create NSW “Arts and Cultural Grant” (Individual) specifically aimed at professional artists.
 The $66,290 awarded to Dr. Cameron in 2019 gave her the opportunity to hire an array of qualified historians to produce content about “Old Parramattans” for a general audience on the open access, non-commercial website throughout 2019 to early 2021.
 Two small grants from the Royal Australian Historical Society and City of Parramatta also assisted the partial completion of the First Fleeters portion of the project in previous years.

 Initially a non-denominational cemetery, St. John’s is a place of diversity that provides a more nuanced view of the early colony and the town of Parramatta specifically, with Aboriginal, Jewish, Chinese, Indian, Muslim, Romani, African American, German, Dutch, and French people buried here as well as British Anglicans.
 This State Heritage listed site, then, is significant not just for Parramatta, New South Wales, or even Australian history, but for World History.